TrungDuong-Nguyen/Lagrangian-relaxation-for-TSP/README.md

-### Task assignements
+## Task assignements
 - **Task 5** - _Evaluation of the method on test problems_.
 For 5 test files in folder “TSPLIB”, compute the value of LB for rules R1, R2, R3, the value of UB, and the difference between LB and UB in %.
 For R2, use Lambda_j = 1/j.
 For R3, use delta = 50 and alpha = 0.9.

 - **Task 6** - _Statistical evaluation_.
-Generate randomly 100 problems, each contains 30 nodes by using function Random_TSP and specify for each rule the average difference between UB and LB in %, and the number of problems where the algorithm 1_Tree is an optimal solution of the TSP.
+Generate randomly 100 problems, each contains 30 nodes and specify for each rule the average difference between UB and LB in %, and the number of problems where the algorithm 1_Tree is an optimal solution of the TSP.